-- Monosodium glutamate (MSG) is a flavor enhancer which has been used effectively for over a century to bring out the best flavor of food.
+- Monosodium glutamate (MSG) is a flavour enhancer which has been used effectively for over a century to bring out the best flavour of food.

 What Is Umami seasoning AJI-NO-MOTO®?

-Raw Material Used To Produce Umami seasoning AJI-NO-MOTO®(MSG) :
+Raw Material Used To Produce Umami seasoning AJI-NO-MOTO®:

 - MSG is the combination of glutamate and sodium.